lucasrbennion/ssa-unit6/README.md

 * **Device (legitimate):** A registered IoT component such as a sensor, viewer or robot.
 Devices can send permitted actions using their assigned roles and, in secure mode, an API key.
 * **RogueDevice:** An unregistered or spoofed client attempting privileged actions such as `shutdown`.
 It challenges the system’s authentication and authorisation controls.
 * **Controller (Hub):** Authenticates devices and enforces RBAC in secure mode.
 In weak mode, it only checks device identifiers and may accept unauthorised messages, reflecting insecure real-world deployments.
-* **NetworkSimulator:** Introduces random latency and message loss to replicate common distributed-system challenges.
+* **NetworkSimulator:** Introduces random latency and message loss to replicate common distributed-system challenges and interactions flow through the network layer.

-All interactions flow through the network layer, enabling experiments that measure the effect of both environmental noise and security configuration on message acceptance and latency.

 ---